 The good news is that there is the right shoe out there for you, you just have to find it.
 And you can, by asking yourself the following things.

 The first question is the most obvious, how does it fit?
 Of course you want to make sure you have the right size, and there should measure about the space of a thumb width from the end of your big toe to the end of the shoe.
 Running shoes are often about a half a size higher than your street shoes.
 Other things to consider include whether or not you need arch support—you’ll have either flat, neutral or high arches and the support you will need from your shoe will vary depending on the shape of your foot.
 There are also wide feet and narrow feet, and shoes to accommodate every variation out there.

 Next: what type of exercise will you be doing?
+Is it tennis?
+Or maybe futsal (here’s a good guide about the best futsal shoes)?
+Or just running?
 New fitness trends pop up all the time and some are more extreme than others.
 This area of consideration also takes into account whether you will be exercising indoors or outdoors, on the road, on a treadmill in the gym, or on a trail through the forest.
 Each kind of location presents its own unique needs, whether you require more traction versus a lighter weight shoe, for example.

 One thing that you might not think of off the top of your head is: what is your stride like and how does your foot strike the ground?
 You might be considered gazelle like, or you might more closely resemble, well, something a little less graceful.
 No matter what, you should consider at what angle and with what force your paws hit the pavement.
 If you’re lost on the topic or are not sure where to start, a well informed salesperson will be able to help point you in the direction of shoes that suit your stride.